Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-public law and other humanistic sciences (as history, philosophy, sociology,
+engagement between public law and other humanistic sciences (as history,

-constitutionalism and constitution still play a fundamental role.
-From this
+On this level, constitutionalism and constitution still play a fundamental

 ANTONIO RUGGERI